dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 <img src="./images/HCI command format.png" alt="Command format - HCI pdf page 770" width="800" />
 </p>

-Notice that the first two octets are the OpCode.
-In the spec, you can read "The Opcode parameter is divided into two fields, called the OpCode Group Field (OGF) and OpCode Command Field (OCF).
+Notice that the first two octets (the spec uses the word "octet" to refer to bytes) form the OpCode.
+In the spec, you can read
+"The Opcode parameter is divided into two fields, called the OpCode Group Field (OGF) and OpCode Command Field (OCF).
 The OGF occupies the upper 6 bits of the Opcode, while the OCF occupies the remaining 10 bits."
-But all the opcodes you will need for today are specified in `hci-consts.h` so don't worry about it.
+The OGF identifies roughly the group the command belongs to and the OCF identifies the command in particular.
+You shouldn't have to worry too much about this today since we provide `hci-consts.h`, which contains the OpCode for most important commands.
-Next there is a one octet that specifies the total length of the parameters, in octets (some parameters can be multiple octets).
+Next, there is one octet that specifies the total length of the parameters, in octets (some parameters can be multiple octets).
 Finally, the parameters themselves.
 Notice that this means that when we receive a packet, we need to wait until we have three octets to know how long it will be.
 **Important: everything is little endian, so if something is multiple bytes, send the least significant bytes first!!**